Check out my solo piano cover videos on YouTube!

 I enjoy the feeling of being on a musical roller coaster, through twists and turns and especially at that point where I fly over the peak and have a brief feeling of weightlessness., where a song 'picks you up and takes you there'.

-Those are the type of pieces that I wanted to select from my library of improvisations for Passion No Distraction.
+Those are the type of pieces that I selected from my library of improvisations for Passion No Distraction.
 I hope you enjoy the ride.